maliput_multilane

 Where:

-The former guides the computations to be as accurate as precision states.
-The latter will be accurate whenever possible, but it's not guaranteed in favor of faster computations.endpoint
+• A CP label, which could either be prefer-accuracy or prefer-speed The former guides the computations to be as accurate as precision states.
+The latter will be accurate whenever possible, but it's not guaranteed in favor of faster computations.

-s.
-At least one point is required to anchor the connections to world-frame.connection
+• points is a map of endpoints to build connections.
+At least one point is required to anchor the connections to world-frame.

-can be put together.
-It may be empty or not defined if no group is going to be made.points
+• groups is a map of groups where connections can be put together.
+It may be empty or not defined if no group is going to be made.

 It will be represented as a mapping like: